yokolet/pastoral-valleys/README.md

 ## About Data

 The data fields are explained in the document, [Police Crime Incident Data from Jan 1 2005 - Present - Master (Summary UCR)](https://dev.socrata.com/foundry/data.raleighnc.gov/emea-ai2t).
-The data include records from 2005-present.
-Probably, the system versions have changed over this time range.
-Many inconsistent records are in the data set.
+The data include long range of records, more than 10 years.
+Probably, the system versions have changed over this time.
+Many inconsistent records are shown in the data set.
-For example, the `lcr` (Local crime reporting code) field has more than 400 types.
+For example, the `lcr` (Local crime reporting code) field is letters only, or mixture of number and letters.
+In total, there are more than 400 types.
 If I look at `lcr` values assigned to *assault* using a simple Python code, those are:

 ```